davexat/Client_Segmentation_Dashboard/README.md

 ## **Project Overview**

 The main objective of this project is to identify and analyze different customer profiles in an e-commerce environment using advanced Data Science techniques.
 This segmentation enables businesses to optimize their strategies by understanding customer behavior, driving informed decision-making processes.

 An interactive dashboard serves as the final deliverable, offering stakeholders an intuitive platform to explore segmentation results.
-This project encompasses the entire data pipeline, from raw data preprocessing to customer clustering and visualization, ensuring actionable insights are accessible even to non-technical users.
-Additionally, an automated pipeline was developed with the best clustering model to scale the segmentation process for new datasets.
+The project covers the full data pipeline, from raw data preprocessing to customer clustering and visualization, ensuring that insights are actionable and accessible even to non-technical users.
+Additionally, an automated pipeline was developed using the best clustering model to enable scalable segmentation for new datasets.

 ![400077713-8d5cf4e6-7f09-41cb-9a1e-06ac21f585ef](https://github.com/user-attachments/assets/ca22660f-4da5-48d8-8a25-aa95bb8a472d)